 This is considered a large dog breed, with females being 25 to 29 inches and males ranging from 27 to 32.
 Male Great Pyrenees will even reach 100 pounds or more!

 This is a balanced dog with a moderately broad chest, a well-sprung rib cage, and a level backline.
 They have well-muscled front legs with strongly muscled thighs on the back legs.
+For their overall health you can provide them Holistapet's CBD Products.

 The Great Pyrenees has straight, vertical legs that are balanced with their body, with sufficient bones and muscles.
 Their front feet are rounded and well-padded.
 The back paws actually have double dewclaws, which is very rare, and arched toes.
 Double dewclaws are only found in working dogs that need extra support when navigating challenging terrain, like mountains.
 The Great Pyrenees walks elegantly with power and agility.
 They move easily with a good reach and strong drive.